 - Carney Springs Trailhead lot is a pulloff on the left about 6.5 miles from Hwy 60

 - Lost Goldmine East Trailhead (the permit free lot) is another half mile beyond Carney Springs (look for a narrow dirt road heading off to the left)

 Note: If you happen to be coming from points east of Gold Canyon, you’ll turn right on Peralta Road instead of left.

 There are plenty of cool places to take selfies in Arizona, but you won’t find another place like the Wave Cave to get pictures of yourself “surfing”.
 The hike is quite challenging, especially in the hot summer months, but the experience and memories are well worth the effort.

-Looking for more cool adventures like Wave Cave?
+Looking for more awesome adventures like Wave Cave?

 If you think Wave Cave is cool, you’ll like nearby Hieroglyphic Trail too.
 Check it out.